firewalld/firewalld.github.io/blog/_posts/2018-07-12-firewalld-0-6-0-release.md

 A new release of firewalld, version 0.6.0, is available.

 This is a large feature release.
-Some new features warrant a separate blog post so the release is only summarized here.
+Some new features warrant a separate blog post.
+As such, the release is only summarized here.

 User facing features:

-- nftables backend
+- **nftables backend**
 This is the new default for all firewalld's abstractions.
 The direct interface still supports iptables, ip6tables, and ebtables.
 It is configurable via `FirewallBackend` in `/etc/firewalld.conf` - valid values are; `nftables`, `iptables`.
 - new services
 apcupsd, cockpit, distcc, etcd, finger, iSNS, llmnr, matrix, mqtt, nut, plex, rtsp, salt-master, samba-dc, slp, steam, subversion, svdrp, wbem-http, wsman
 - updated translations

 A lot of development time was spent on improving continuous integration and sanity checks to give confidence in new code changes and contributions from others.
-This is reflected it the below list of developer focused improvements.
+This is reflected below in the list of developer focused improvements.

 Developer focused improvements: